AWCXV/UNIFusion/README.md

 ## Usage
 - Download all these files (folder "data" is not mandatory, you can use your own testing data).
-- If you want to test your own images on our model, "matlab_code_for_creating_base_and_detail_layers/main.m" are ready for you to generate the base and detail layers.
+- If you want to test your own images on our model, "matlab_code_for_creating_base_and_detail_layers/main.m" is ready for you to generate the base and detail layers.

 ### For IR/VIS, Multi-Exposure and Medical image fusion tasks:
 *eg*.
 Infrared and visible image fusion task